This post may contain affiliate links. Please see our full Disclosure Policy for details.

 And then, a bit later, getting the hell scared out of me by Mr. Crumby laughing at me from the sliding glass door while I rocked out to Lou Bega with a rubber spatula in my hand.

 Overall, I call Tuesday a win.
 Mainly because I got to enjoy this very slice of my Nana’s apple pie.

-It’s a bit fancier than hers were – she did decorate with a lattice-top, but she never bothered with those adorable little crust leaves and apples on the edges, and she skipped on the turbinado sugar.
+It’s a bit fancier than hers were.
+She did decorate with a lattice-top, but she never bothered with those adorable little crust leaves and apples on the edges, and she skipped on the crunchy sugar on top.

 This pie is delicious, no doubt.
 But sadly, mine will never taste as good as the ones she made.
 I can only imitate her recipes, but those beautiful, heart-tugging memories will make them all the sweeter.

-- 4 lb. apples, peeled and sliced as thin as possible (I used a mixture of Macintosh, Granny Smith, and Honeycrisp)
+- 4 pounds apples peeled, cored, and sliced as thin as possible (I used a mixture of Macintosh, Granny Smith, and Honeycrisp)

 - 1 teaspoon cinnamon

 - 1/4 teaspoon nutmeg

 - Pinch kosher salt

 - 2 tablespoons unsalted butter cold and diced